ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 Network design involves defining both the logical structure, such as access, aggregation, and core layers, and the physical layout, including devices and links.

 It serves as a blueprint, detailing how these elements interconnect to deliver the intended network behavior and functionality.
-The application will retrieve a candidate network topology as the initial design, which can then undergo further analysis (e.g., perform traffic flow simulations to identify bottlenecks and redundancy checks to ensure resilience) before being transformed into actionable intent and, eventually, deployment actions.
+The application will generate a candidate network topology, based on the initial design and the current network topology; this candidate network topology can then undergo further analysis (e.g., perform  traffic flow simulations to identify bottlenecks and redundancy checks to ensure resilience) before being transformed into actionable intent and, eventually, deployment actions.

 Throughout the network's lifecycle, the design rules embedded within a topology can be continuously validated.
 For example, a link rule might specify that a connection